Leyden riot

-The Leyden riot occurred on April 3, 1915 in Haverhill, Massachusetts following the cancelation of a controversial lecture by Dr. Thomas E. Leyden at Haverhill City Hall.
+The Leyden riot occurred on April 3, 1916, in Haverhill, Massachusetts following the cancelation of a controversial lecture by Dr. Thomas E. Leyden at Haverhill City Hall.

 Early attempts at giving the lecture

 In March 1916, Haverhill Mayor Albert L. Bartlett refused to grant Dr. Thomas E. Leyden a permit to use City Hall for a lecture regarding the appropriation of state money for parochial schools, called "Why the Roman Hierarchy Is Opposed to the Public Schools", which was seen as anti-Catholic.
-The lecture instead was instead given at the First Parish Unitarian Church's Unity Hall.
+The lecture was instead given at the First Parish Unitarian Church's Unity Hall.
 Following the meeting, Leyden was attacked and he canceled the rest of his engagements in the city.

 The Haverhill Ministers' Association, which was made up of ministers from all of the city's Protestant churches, held a protest meeting and adopted a resolution objecting to Bartlett's decision to deny Leyden use of City Hall "irrespective of our several opinions of the issues to be discussed by Dr. Leyden".

 The board of aldermen overruled Bartlett's decision and granted Leyden permission to use City Hall for his lecture.
 On April 2 his lecture was disrupted by mock applause and he retreated to the police station until the crowd over 1,000 dispersed.
 Leyden was scheduled to give the lecture again the following night and elected to do so.

 Riot

 On April 3, roughly 10,000 people took to the city streets.
 Anticipating trouble, the entire 40-man police force had been called out for duty.
 About 150 people were granted admission to the hall to hear the lecture, but due to the presence of the mob outside, police commissioner Charles M. Hoyt appeared on stage to announce that the meeting had been canceled.
 However, Leyden and Rev. Robert Atikinson appeared and Atikinson requested that Leyden be allowed to speak.
 Leyden attempted to speak but was jeered so loudly he gave up.
 Atkinson attempted to quiet the crowd again, but was grabbed and rushed down the stairs by angry attendees.
 A glass door on the fire escape was broken and about 100 people surged into the hall.
 Hoyt promised those who had paid admission that they would be refunded, however Leyden and his secretary, Clarence Howland were nowhere to be found and it was believed that they had already left with the door receipts, which resulted in increased anger from those in the hall (Leyden was actually under guard in the aldermen's room at city hall).
-Bricks and stones were hurled at City Hall and the police station and a crowd of thousands attempted to force their way pass police into the hall.
+Bricks and stones were hurled at City Hall and the police station and a crowd of thousands attempted to force their way past police into the hall.
 A revolver was fired at the police station and a group broke into the basement of the police station to demand the arrest of Leyden and Howland.